Danish film "Another Round" wins EFAs in four categories | DW | 12.12.2020

 The 33rd European Film Awards (EFA) went ahead without an audience due to COVID-19.
 But the event included all its nominees and winners via video links around the world.
 "Another Round" was the big winner of the evening.

-Danish tragicomedy "Another Round" was named best European film of the year at the European Film Awards on Saturday.
+Danish tragicomedy "Another Round" was named best European film of the year at the European Film Awards on Saturday - in addition to a series of further awards it won during the evening.

 The presenter of the evening Steven Gätjen acknowledged right at the beginning of the ceremony in Berlin that 2020 had been "a shitty year" for everyone, while he also highlighted that despite all challenges, the film industry was still thriving around the world, pushing new "boundaries and exploring their topics in unexpected ways."